-This course is an overview of basic economic theory applied to modern business decision making.
+This course is an overview of basic economic theory applied to modem business decision making.
 It will cover major macroeconomics and microeconomic concepts that are important to managers working within the American economy.
-This course is designed to developed student's understanding of how to efficiently achieve the goals of the firm and their ability to recognize how economic forces affect the organization.
+This course is designed to develop student's understanding of how to efficiently achieve the goals of the firm and their ability to recognize how economic forces affect the organization.
 Prerequisite: ECON 2105 and ECON 2106 or ECON 5200

-EDAS - Educational Admin
+EDAS - EDUCATIONAL ADMIN